 How To Buy a Boiler Online

 It's now possible to buy a boiler online, but how does it work?

 This is why Boiler Guide exists.
 You can enter your details into our simple online form and very quickly you'll be contacted by up to 3 Gas Safe registered engineers working in your area.
 They'll arrange to visit you and provide their most competitive, no obligation quote and you simply choose the best.
 By comparing free quotes, you can be sure you're finding the right boiler at the best price quickly and easily.

 1. Answer a few questions online

 When you buy a boiler online, the first step is to answer some simple questions.
 For example, what type of boiler do you have?
 What fuel does it run on?
 How big is your home?
 Where is the boiler located?
 You'll also be asked for a postcode so that we can find boiler installers in your area.
 The form only takes a few minutes to complete and doing so doesn't place you under any obligation to accept any quote you receive.

-You’ll then very quickly receive price offers from Gas Safe registered engineers in your area.
+You'll then very quickly be contacted by up to 3 Gas Safe registered engineers in your area.
 In some cases the engineer may be able to provide an estimate over the phone or via a video call, but often they will need to arrange to visit your home.
-They will need to find out what type, size and brand of boiler that will be fitted and the total price including installation, plus details of anything else included, e.g. chemical flushes, filters or thermostats.
+They will need to find out what type, size and brand of boiler that will be fitted and the total price of installation, plus details of anything else which needs to included, e.g. chemical flushes, filters or thermostats.

 4. Choose Your New Boiler

-You compare all the offers, select the boiler package which suits your home and budget best and can even book a convenient installation date.
+You then compare all the quotes and decide which suits your home and budget best.
+You can then arrange a convenient installation date with the installer.
 In many cases you can pay for your new boiler through flexible monthly payments with a finance deal.